Veterinary Technician Schools in Utah

 Utah is well-known around the world for its spectacular natural beauty.
 From Bryce Canyon National Park to Zion and Moab, it is a destination for both U.S. and international hikers, campers, and wilderness photographers.
 As a state that values its wilderness and its people, Utah of course also values its animals, making it an attractive choice for aspiring veterinary technicians.

 For serious vet techs, it is a good idea to start with formal education and training before jumping into a clinical setting.
 Students should look for programs accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the accrediting body of the American Veterinary Medical Association (AVMA).
-Luckily, there is one CVTEA-accredited program and several online programs available to residents of the Beehive State who want to pursue this rewarding career.
+However, as of April 2024, Utah has no CVTEA-accredited programs.
+However, there are several online programs available to residents of the Beehive State who want to pursue this rewarding career.

 During the course of their education, or when looking for initial employment opportunities, vet techs in Utah may want to avail themselves of the Utah Society of Veterinary Technicians and Assistants (USVTA).
 Through an active Facebook page, this group allows vet techs and students in Utah to connect to other professionals and to find jobs through networking and job postings.
 The Utah Veterinary Medicine Association (UVMA) may also be able to assist.